calcpsu/cphp82001/README.md

      - Ultra low dropout (~30mV)
      - 500mA current limited (enough for HP67 card read/write at ~400mA for a few seconds)
      - Very low Iq for a regulator (25uA at idle, assuming Vb > Vo; only 400uA or so at full current)
+     - Note: option eliminated as of REV5; if you're really keen for a regulated version please to check out rev4.
  - OPTION 2: Current Limiter: [MCP380SNT](https://www.onsemi.com/pdf/datasheet/ncp380-d.pdf)
      - Designed as a USB input current limiter, also works for LiPo cell voltage range
      - 800mA limiting, short circuit protection